mcveanlab/mccortex/README.md

 * = files that need recompiling based on different MAX_KMER_SIZE

 Files only link to files that are above them in the list above.
-E.g. src/kmer/* files only include files in src/kmer/, src/basic/ and libs/.
+E.g. src/graph/* files only include files in src/graph/, src/paths/, src/basic/, src/global/ and libs/.

+Thread-safe functions are named *_mt().

 Static analysis can be run with [cppcheck](http://cppcheck.sourceforge.net):